 6.7 Requests for information or about these rights should be made in writing and sent to firstname.lastname@example.org.
 Responses about your rights will be provided within one month of receipt of the request and where information is provided this is usually supplied free of charge.

 7.3 To find out more about cookies, including how to control and delete them, please visit www.allaboutcookies.org.
 Disabling cookies may prevent you from using certain websites.
 You can find out more about this at www.allaboutcookies.org/manage-cookies.

 8. Links to Other Websites

 8.1 Our website contains links to other websites.
 We are not, however, responsible for the content or reliability of the linked websites and do not necessarily endorse any views expressed within them.
 We cannot guarantee that these links will work all of the time and we have no control over the availability of linked pages.

 8.2 This privacy statement does not cover any websites which are accessed through using the links on our website.
-We encourage you to read the privacy statements on the other websites you visit.
+We encourage you to read the privacy statements on any other websites you visit.

 9. Contact us:

-9.1 If you wish to contact us about anything in this privacy statement, or for any matter about our use of your personal data, you can email us at firstname.lastname@example.org or write to the Executive Director, Standards Commission for Scotland, T2.21, Scottish Parliament, Edinburgh, EH99 1SP.
+If you wish to contact us about anything in this privacy statement, or in relation to any matters regarding our use of your personal data you can email us at email@example.com or alternatively you can write to:

 10. Changes to our privacy statement